-The interview study shows that there is no uniform understanding of what a just, fair or equitable city means, nor that the term "en rättvis stad" is used to any great extend in a Gothenburg context.
-However, in a segregated city with large economic, social and spatial differences, it can be regarded as an overall objective which all respondents can relate to from different positions.
-In their understanding of the concept of a just, fair or equitable city, the respondents make connections to nearby concepts as "social sustainability", "equality", "accessibility" and "influence".
+The interview study shows that there is no uniform understanding of what a just city means, nor that the term "en rättvis stad" is used to any great extend in a Gothenburg context.
+As highlighted in the first part of the report, an open dialogue on the meaning of a just city, sometimes must start with a discussion about the fruitfulness of the concept of justice at all.
+This was confirmed by the interviews, where several of the respondents expressed scepticism towards justice as concept.
+However, in a segregated city with large economic, social and spatial differences, achieving a just city can be regarded as an overall objective which all respondents can relate to from different positions.
+In their understanding of the concept of a just city, the respondents make connections to nearby concepts as "social sustainability", "equality", "accessibility" and "possibility to influence".

-One of the main question, which formed the basis for this assignment, concerned how to achieve a more just, fair and equitable city.
+One of the main question, which formed the basis for this assignment, concerned how to achieve a more just city.
 Of course, there is no simple answer to that question.
-On an overall level, three different kind of strategies have been discussed: urban planning for a more integrated city (including public-private-academic-activist partnerships), compensatory welfare efforts and initiatives to strengthening the civil society.
+On an overall level, different kind of strategies have been discussed such as urban planning for a more integrated city (including cross-sectorial partnerships), compensatory welfare efforts and initiatives to strengthening the civil society.
 To our surprise, citizen participation in decision-making was not particularly stressed in the interviews.
 Considering the low confidence for politicians and public servants, as well as inhabitant's lack of influence over decisions that affect their everyday life, we thought there would be a greater interest for strategies and activities aimed at strengthening the local democracy.
 Again, our study makes no claim to be comprehensive, but rather like to highlight contrasting perspectives.
 With a greater number of respondents from civil society, perhaps this kind of strategies would have been given more weight in the interviews.

-Even though different words and definitions were used by the respondents to describe a just, fair and equitable city, "equality" seems to be central concept in a Gothenburg context.
+Even though different words and definitions were used by the respondents to describe a just city, "equality" seems to be central concept in a Gothenburg context.
 In the theoretical part as well as in the empirical part of the report, "equality of what?" has been discussed.
-In a condition shaped by globalization, migration and urbanization, "equality between whom?" is another essential question both at a supranational level (in this case, perhaps in dialogue between the Mistra Urban Futures platforms) as well as at a local level.
-Even if this study has its focus on Gothenburg, the city is not an enclosed, isolated entity.
+In a period shaped by societal processes as globalization, migration and urbanization, "equality between whom?" is another essential question both at a supranational level (in this case, perhaps in dialogue between the Mistra Urban Futures platforms) as well as at a local level.
+Even if this paper has its focus on Gothenburg, the city is not an enclosed, isolated entity.
 In contrast to the state, its boarders are open, and it is connected to other cities by regional as well as transnational networks.
 In a time where the limit of the Swedish welfare system is a highly topical issue on the political agenda, "equality between whom?" does not have given answer.
 The scope of this report is too narrow to be able to address this issue.
-However, we would like to note that in order to achieve a more just, fair and equitable city, this is a question that cannot be overlooked.
+However, we would like to note that in order to achieve a more just city, this is a question that cannot be overlooked.